NextCenturyCorporation/itm-evaluation-server/README.md

 ## Installation and Usage

+### Installation
-To install the server, run:
+Once setup and configuration are complete, to install the server, simply run:
 ```
 pip3 install -r requirements.txt
 ```

+### Running from the command line
 To run the server, please execute from the root directory with the following usage:
 ```
 usage: python -m swagger_server [-h] [-t] [-c CONFIG_GROUP] [-p PORT]